- Academic Affairs

 F-1 Optional Practical Training (OPT)

 Optional Practical Training (OPT) is an employment benefit for which international students on F-1 visas are eligible.
 It enables a student to work for any employer in the United States as long as the work is related to their studies.
 Most take advantage of this benefit after they complete their degree.
 All students are eligible for one year of OPT.

 UMB is not the immigration sponsor of employees on OPT, unless they earned their degree at UMB.
 F-1 students on OPT remain under the immigration sponsorship of the university where they earned their degree while on OPT.

-Individuals that have this work authorization will present an Employment Authorization Document (EAD) card for their I-9.
+Individuals who have this work authorization will present an Employment Authorization Document (EAD) card for their I-9.

 Students who earn at least a bachelor’s degree in science, technology, engineering, or math (STEM) fields are eligible for an extension of OPT.
 Under new regulations effective May 10, 2016, students are eligible for a 24-month extension, totaling three years of OPT work authorization.

 Individuals that have this work authorization will present an Employment Authorization Document (EAD) card for their I-9.
 Individuals also may present their expired/expiring EAD card AND their I-20 reflecting a recommendation for the STEM extension, if their STEM OPT extension is still pending with USCIS.
 Employment is authorized beginning on the expiration date of the EAD card and ending on the date of USCIS' written decision on the pending extension application, but not to exceed 180 days.